 Important Laws & Requirements

-Signing: § 47-1-44 requires that a New Mexico quitclaim deed be signed in the presence of a notary public.
+New Mexico Statute § 47-1-44 requires that a New Mexico quitclaim deed be signed by the grantor(s) in the presence of and acknowledged by a notary public.

 How to Write & File a Quitclaim Deed in New Mexico

 Take the steps below to write and file a quitclaim deed in New Mexico.